-This Agreement shall be effective as of October 1, 2024 2021, and shall continue in full force and effect until September 30, 2027.
-2024, At least 120 days At any time commencing January 1 of the year in which this Agreement terminates, but no later than 90 days prior to the termination of this Agreement, either party hereto shall notify the other, in writing, of its intention to modify, amend or terminate this Agreement.
+This Agreement shall be effective as of October 1, 2024, and shall continue in full force and effect until September 30, 2027.
+At any time commencing January 1 of the year in which this Agreement terminates, but no later than 90 days prior to the termination of this Agreement, either party hereto shall notify the other, in writing, of its intention to modify, amend or terminate this Agreement.
 Failure to notify the other party of intention to modify, amend or terminate, as herein above set forth, will automatically extend the provisions and terms of this Agreement for a period of one year, and each year thereafter absent notification.